Learn how to apply for Optional Practical Training, maintain compliance, and qualify for the 24-month STEM extension.

 Mail your complete package to the lockbox address.
 Use certified mail with tracking for proof of delivery.

 Standard processing time ranges from three to five months, though some cases may take up to nine months during peak periods.
-Premium processing is not available.
 Track your case status on the USCIS website using your receipt number.
 Respond to any Request for Evidence within the deadline (typically 87 business days).

-When approved, your EAD card arrives by mail at your address.
+When approved, your EAD card arrives by mail at your address within 30 days.
 The card contains your photo, validity dates, and authorization category.
 Verify all employment information is correct and keep your EAD card with you as proof of work authorization.

-Knowing what counts as qualifying OPT employment helps you stay compliant and avoid violations.
+Knowing what counts as qualifying employment helps you stay compliant and avoid violations.

-OPT employment must be at least 20 hours per week and directly relate to your major field of study.
+Employment must be at least 20 hours per week and directly relate to your major field of study.
 You can work for multiple employers simultaneously, as a W-2 employee, independent contractor, or freelancer.
 You can start your own business if the work qualifies.
-Unpaid positions count as OPT employment if you work at least 20 hours per week.
+Unpaid positions count as employment if you work at least 20 hours per week.

-You're limited to 90 days of unemployment during your 12-month period of OPT.
+You're limited to 90 days of unemployment during your 12-month period.
 With a STEM benefit, you receive an additional 60 days (150 days total).
-Unemployment accumulates from your OPT start date.
+Unemployment accumulates from your start date.
 Exceeding the limit terminates your status automatically.

 You must report all employment information to SEVP within 10 days using the SEVP Portal.
 Report employer name, employer address, and dates.
 You must also report employment information changes and address changes within 10 business days to keep your SEVIS record current.
 Failure to maintain accurate information can terminate your status.